vmware-tanzu/application-accelerator-samples/csharp-rest-service/README.md

 # Introduction

-csharp-rest-service provides you an out-of-the-box example of a .NET WebAPI application with PostgreSQL backend.
+csharp-rest-service provides you an out-of-the-box example of a .NET WebAPI application with a PostgreSQL backend.

 The application also includes several Steeltoe management endpoints (including a database health check) and dynamic log level management.